alexandrebrg/RageMP-Gamemode-Cops-Robber/README.md

   - Fix teleporter crash bug
   - Password are now encrypted with BCrypt
   - Account are not linked to a playername anymore, but to a email adress and its password
+  - Peds are holding MugBoard in faction selection